FAPLZ/FAPLZ_AIC/README.md

 If you want to use the original AIV files, then take the original AIV files and add these to the AIV folder.

 You can download the original AIV files here: https://github.com/FAPLZ/AIV-files-for-Stronghold-Crusader.

-It is possible to download the AIV files as a compressed 7-Zip file or each separately.

 With the UCP you can do more then only change the AIV, go and check it out and for more information follow this link: https://github.com/Sh0wdown/UnofficialCrusaderPatch/wiki.